MicrosoftDocs/cpp-docs/docs/cpp/exception-handling-differences.md

 ms.author: "mblome"
 ms.workload: ["cplusplus"]
 ---
-# C++ exceptions and Structured Exception Handling differences
+# Handle structured exceptions in C++

 The major difference between C structured exception handling (SEH) and C++ exception handling is that the C++ exception handling model deals in types, while the C structured exception handling model deals with exceptions of one type — specifically, **unsigned int**.
 That is, C exceptions are identified by an unsigned integer value, whereas C++ exceptions are identified by data type.
 When an exception is raised in C, each possible handler executes a filter that examines the C exception context and determines whether to accept the exception, pass it to some other handler, or ignore it.
 When an exception is thrown in C++, it may be of any type.

-A second difference is that the C structured exception handling model is referred to as "asynchronous" in that exceptions occur secondary to the normal flow of control.
+A second difference is that the C structured exception handling model is referred to as *asynchronous*, because exceptions occur secondary to the normal flow of control.
 The C++ exception handling mechanism is fully *synchronous*, which means that exceptions occur only when they are thrown.

+When you use the [/EHs or /EHsc](../build/reference/eh-exception-handling-model.md) compiler option, no C++ exception handlers handle structured exceptions.
+These exceptions are handled only by structured exception handlers or structured termination handlers.
+For information, see [Structured Exception Handling (C/C++)](structured-exception-handling-c-cpp.md).

-If a C exception is raised in a C++ program, it can be handled by a structured exception handler with its associated filter or by a C++ **catch** handler, whichever is dynamically nearer to the exception context.
+Under the [/EHa](../build/reference/eh-exception-handling-model.md) compiler option, if a C exception is raised in a C++ program, it can be handled by a structured exception handler with its associated filter or by a C++ **catch** handler, whichever is dynamically nearer to the exception context.
 For example, the following C++ program raises a C exception inside a C++ **try** context:

 ## Example - Catch a C exception in a C++ catch block